steview-d/bookmarks/README.md

 Finally, at the bottom of the page, just before the footer, there is a link to take the user to the login / register screen.
 This is here as part of the overall effort to make it as easy as possible to create an account from any part of the site.

 ##### Pricing
-This page focuses on the free aspect of the app, and assures users the app is fully functioning whether they choose to upgrade to Premium or not.
+This page focuses on the free aspect of the app and assures users the app is fully functioning whether they choose to upgrade to Premium or not.

 A comparison table reinforces this by showing the main differences between the 2 tiers.
-It's laid out in such a way so as to show that Premium membership just means 'bigger, better, more' rather than Free meaning 'limited functionality'.
+It is laid out in such a way so as to show that Premium membership just means 'bigger, better, more' rather than Free meaning 'limited functionality'.

-A 'launch offer' is in place to let users know if they do decide to go for the Premium tier, it's only a 1 off payment for full lifetime access.
+A 'launch offer' is in place to let users know if they do decide to go for the Premium tier, it is only a 1 off payment for full lifetime access.
 The limited nature of this offer is designed to encourage users to sign up sooner rather than later.

 As with the home page, the final section is a link to the user register / login screens.

 ##### FAQ
 A standard FAQ section, with questions picked that best promote a key aspect of the overall user experience, such as support, feedback, and so on.

 Below this is a contact form that non-registered users can use to get in touch with the app's admin.
-Registered users can use it too, but as there is a dedicated support system in place inside of the app itself, it's expected the vast majority of contacts will be from non users.
+Registered users can use it too, but as there is a dedicated support system in place inside of the app itself, it's expected the vast majority of contacts will be from non-users.

 Lastly, as with previous pages, there is a button directing users to register / login.

 #### New User Registration
 Users can create a new account from this page.
 There are no restrictions on who can create an account, and it is free to do for all users.
-Users must provide a unique username and email address, whcih are checked against existing entries.
+Users must provide a unique username and email address, which are checked against existing entries.
 A password is required, which must be entered twice to check it has been inputted correctly.

 Tooltips are next to the username and password fields and provide guidance on how these fields should be completed.